Helping our Urban Insects

 » Join the Somerville Pollinator Project!

-We’re conducting different kinds of surveys to gather data about insects, and specifically in Urban settings.
-Photographic surveys throughout the city along transects, hosting a ‘pollinator’ pot at home or joining a study group at The Somerville Community Growing Center for observing, recording and counting arthropod species.
+Read how you can help by joining EwA’s study group at The Somerville Community Growing Center for observing, recording, and counting arthropod species.
 Really there’s something for everyone! ツ

-Check the project’s highlights, and you can fill out our form 📝 to let us know how you might be interested in participating.
+Check the project’s highlights, and you can directly fill out our Volunteer Interest Form 📝 to let us know how you might be interested in participating.
 No prior knowledge is necessary: we’ll share knowledge and expertise – all that you need to know and more!

 For Those Interested in Surveying with EwA at the Growing Center